 Pre-hibernation fattening is common in many hibernators.
 Fat stores are important quantitatively because in many species they are the main source of energy throughout the prolonged hibernation season.
-Some species roughly double their body mass largely due to fat storage in autumn, but increases in body mass of the order of 10-30% are more common.
+Some species roughly double their body mass largely due to fat storage in autumn, but increases in body mass on the order of 10-30% are more common.

-While the quantity of fat is important as it is the main energy source in winter, the pattern of hibernation is also affected by the composition of body lipids.
-Function at low body temperature during mammalian torpor obviously requires physiological adaptations.
+Although the quantity of fat is important as it is the main energy source in winter, the pattern of hibernation is also affected by the composition of body lipids.
+Function at low body temperature during mammalian torpor obviously requires physiological adaptations (Carey et al., 2003).
 In ectothermic organisms one of the major adaptations for function at low temperatures appears to be an increase of polyunsaturated fatty acids in tissues and cell membranes.
 These lower the melting point of fats and increase the fluidity of cell membranes apparently to allow function at low temperatures.
 Although not as clear cut as in ectotherms, polyunsaturated fatty acids also show significant increases in depot fat and some membrane fractions of torpid hibernators.
-However, as vertebrates are unable to synthesize most polyunsaturated fatty acids, their proportion in tissues and cellular membranes can only be raised by dietary uptake.
+However, as vertebrates are unable to synthesise most polyunsaturated fatty acids, their proportion in tissues and cellular membranes can only be raised by dietary uptake.
 Polyunsaturated fatty acids are required not only as building blocks for cellular membranes but also for synthesis of some hormones.
+See also: Fatty Acids: Structures and Properties; Lipids

 Dietary polyunsaturated fatty acids have been shown to enhance torpor in hibernators as well as in daily heterotherms (Geiser and Kenagy, 1987; Frank, 1994; Florant, 1999).
 Ground squirrels and chipmunks fed on a diet rich in polyunsaturated fatty acids have lower body temperatures and metabolic rates and longer torpor bouts than conspecifics on a diet rich in saturated fatty acids.
 This should increase the chance of winter survival because energy expenditure is reduced.
-In the wild, ground squirrels select food rich in polyunsaturated fatty acids during prehibernation fattening apparently to enhance winter survival (Frank, 1994).
-However, it appears that monounsaturated fatty acids, which can be synthesized by vertebrates, may be used to some extent for function at low temperatures to compensate for lack of dietary polyunsaturates.
+Short photoperiod also affects the selection of polyunsaturated fatty acids (Hiebert et al., 2003), but even without the availability of different dietary fats, incorporation of unsaturated fatty acids is increased under short photoperiod apparently by selective uptake for the preparation of the apparently imminent winter (Geiser et al., 2007).
+In the wild, ground squirrels select food rich in polyunsaturated fatty acids during pre-hibernation fattening apparently to enhance winter survival (Frank, 1994).
+In alpine marmots the increase in polyunsaturated fatty acids in cellular membranes during pre-hibernation appears to occur without diet selection and may be controlled by photoperiod or a circannual rhythm (Arnold et al., 2011).
+However, it appears that monounsaturated fatty acids, which can be synthesised by vertebrates, may be used to some extent for function at low temperatures to compensate for lack of dietary polyunsaturates (Falkenstein et al., 2001; Fietz et al., 2003).
 In large hibernators, such as marmots, some ground squirrels and echidnas, feeding on a diet of appropriate composition and consequently minimal energy use in winter may also increase fitness.
-This is because the chance of successful mating in males after emergence from hibernation in early spring, when food is still limited, is dependent on sufficient stored fat having been accumulated in the previous autumn.
+This is because the chance of successful mating in males, which usually emerge from hibernation before females in early spring when food is still limited, is dependent on sufficient stored fat having been accumulated in the previous autumn and spared during hibernation.